 Four color printing

-At Mojoprint we use the fastest printing press in the world to print your data using a process called offset lithography.
+Offset printing uses high-speed commercial printing presses to print your data using a process called offset lithography.
 We have put together this simple guide to explain the basic steps involved.

 PlatemakingA CTP system takes digital files and images them directly to aluminum plates using laser diodes.
 This method creates very high quality, accurate printing.
 The plates are then mounted onto a roller in the printing press, one for each color.